 - You won’t hear “Are we there yet?”
 100 times.
 Ok, maybe we can’t promise that.

-- No money spent on lodging.
+- No money will be spent on lodging.

 - Sleep in your own bed.
 I don’t know about you, but while I love to travel, I miss my bed.